poissonconsulting/poiscon/README.md

 # poiscon

-Poiscon is an R package of utility functions to simplify date time manipulations and data, plot, table and analysis saving and loading.
+poiscon is an R package of utility functions to simplify date time manipulations and data, plot, table and analysis saving and loading.
 It is used by the employees of Poisson Consulting Ltd.

-## Development
+## Installation

-To install the development version of poiscon, it's easiest to use the `devtools` package:
+To install the latest version of poiscon:

     # install.packages("devtools")
     library(devtools)
-    install_github("poiscon", "poissonconsulting")
+    install_github("poissonconsulting/poiscon@v0.8.9")

 ## Contact